box/developer.box.com/guides/shared-links/create-or-update.md

 ---
 # Create or Update Shared Link

-Shared links may be created or directly directly for file, folder, or web link resources to generate a read-only URL to permit users with the appropriate access level to view the content.
+Shared links may be created or directly for file, folder, or web link resources to generate a read-only URL to permit users with the appropriate access level to view the content.